 It’s a great destination for both first-time and experienced solo travelers

 Japan is a great place to start or continue your solo travel journey.
 Whether it’s your first or hundredth country, both new and experienced solo travelers will have an easy and memorable time.
 Because it’s such a common destination for solo travelers, the travel infrastructure is set up in your favor.
-If it’s your first time solo traveling, Japan is about as easy as it gets in Asia.
+If it’s your first time solo traveling, Japan is about as easy as it gets in Asia (minus the social aspect).
 If you’re experienced, you’ll find Japan to be one of the easier countries to solo travel in.

 It’s easy to dine alone